UPDATE as of 2021-09-18: A few details changed since the original was written. This has been updated to reflect those changes.

 listen = *, ::

-A complete script that does all the hard stuff for you can be found in the following github repo:
+A complete script that does gets pulls the MIME files from S3, and sends them to sendmail for you can be found in the following github repo:

 Run this via a cron job once every min or 5 min for best results.